fernando-albano/java-concurrency-acamica/README.md

 Best practices on java concurrency.

-This repository contains all examples used in the Java concurrency trining in Acamica.
-The content is splited in lessons to match the training.
+This repository contains all examples used in the Java Concurrency training in Acamica.
+The content is split in lessons to match the training.
+Also, extra examples were added for some lessons.